bespoyasov/refactor-like-a-superhero/README.md

 If you found a typo or an error, please, open an issue or a pull request in this repository.
 I'll also be glad to hear your ideas and code snippets that can make the examples in the book more descriptive.

 You can find all previous fixes and updates in the commit history of this repository.

-If you like the book, give it a ⭐️ on GitHub and share the link with other developers who might want to read it!

 ## License & Copyright